 How You Can use Email Templates

-To refer again to the wisdom of eMarketer, automation allows you to “… insert specific content into individual emails on a mass scale”.
+To refer again to the wisdom of eMarketer, marketing automation tools allow you to “… insert specific content into individual emails on a mass scale”.
 When we talk about using email templates we are not talking about mass emailing.
 For this type of practice, you will most definitely need an mass emailing provider.
 Email templates in Propertybase can be drip fed to leads, as part of a welcome message, a lead incubation campaign, or simply to make contact with them at specific intervals after they register their details with you.

 Such templates can be built to be as general or focused as you please.
 Administrators can set up public templates that the entire organisation can access, or alternatively you can create your very own private templates.
 Make sure that you have email send permissions from your administrator, and away you go.
 Used in combination with workflows, email templates can be sent automatically based on your predefined criteria, to maintain your lead relationship and incubation process.